← MRI Terms

 • Spinal deformity in selected cases

-The surgical decision depends on the full clinical picture.
-It is usually aimed at nerve compression or instability, not the MRI phrase “facet arthropathy” by itself.
+The decision depends on the full clinical picture and is usually aimed at nerve compression or instability, not the phrase “facet arthropathy” by itself.

 When Facet Arthropathy Is Part of a Bigger Spine Pattern